AcalaNetwork/hardhat-tutorials/hello-world/README.md

 ## Summary

 We have initiated an empty Hardhat project and configured it to work with Acala EVM+.
-We added `HelloWorld.sol` smart contract, that can be compiled using `yarn build` and wrote tests for it which can be run using `yarn test` or `yarn test-mandala`.
-Additionally we added the deploy script that can be run using `yarn deploy` or `yarn deploy-mandala`.
+We added a `HelloWorld.sol` smart contract, that can be compiled using `yarn build`, and wrote tests for it, which can be run using `yarn test` or `yarn test-mandala`.
+Additionally we added the deploy script, that can be run using `yarn deploy` or `yarn deploy-mandala`.